 - When your glucose levels are low, such as when you haven't eaten in a while, the liver breaks down stored glycogen into glucose to keep your glucose level within a normal range.

-In the much less common type 1 diabetes, the immune system destroys the beta cells, leaving the body with little to no insulin.
+In the less common type 1 diabetes, the immune system mistakenly destroys the beta cells, leaving the body with little to no insulin.

 - Inactivity.
-The less active you are, the greater your risk of type 2 diabetes.
-Physical activity helps you control your weight, uses up glucose as energy and makes your cells more sensitive to insulin.
+The less active you are, the greater your risk.
+Physical activity helps control your weight, uses up glucose as energy and makes your cells more sensitive to insulin.

 - Family history.
 The risk of type 2 diabetes increases if your parent or sibling has type 2 diabetes.

-- Race.
-Although it's unclear why, people of certain races — including blacks, Hispanics, American Indians and Asian-Americans — are more likely to develop type 2 diabetes than whites are.
+- Race and ethnicity.
+Although it's unclear why, people of certain races and ethnicities — including Black, Hispanic, Native American and Asian people, and Pacific Islanders — are more likely to develop type 2 diabetes than white people are.

 - Age.
 The risk of type 2 diabetes increases as you get older, especially after age 45.

 - Prediabetes.
 Prediabetes is a condition in which your blood sugar level is higher than normal, but not high enough to be classified as diabetes.
 Left untreated, prediabetes often progresses to type 2 diabetes.